dkpost3/device_xiaomi_lisa-twrp/README.md

-#  TWRP Device Tree for Xiaomi 12 Lite (taoyao)
+#  TWRP Device Tree for Xiaomi 11 Lite NE (LISA)

-The Xiaomi 12 Lite (codenamed "taoyao") is a High-range smartphone from Xiaomi.
-It was announced in August 2022 and released in July 11 2022.
+The  Xiaomi 11 Lite NE (LISA) is a High-range smartphone from Xiaomi.
 ## Device specifications

 | Feature                 | Specification                                                                  |